 Who Should You Ask for Adhesion Failure Root Cause Analysis?

-There are experts in plasma physics, specialists who develop state-of-the-art treatment equipment, and companies that devise highly precise and narrowly focused testing equipment for laboratories.
+There are experts in plasma treatment physics, specialists who develop state-of-the-art treatment equipment, and companies that devise highly precise and narrowly focused testing equipment for laboratories.
 There are chemists who make and have exhaustive knowledge of adhesives and mechanical engineers who design and build materials for every imaginable application.

 Each of these experts can be highly effective at optimizing a very narrow aspect of an adhesion process.
 If it is assessed that the problem lies within the scope of these specialists, then there are extremely knowledgeable and capable assets at the disposal of manufacturers.